-During the year ended December 31, 2022, the Company disposed of a parcel of land as the land was no longer going to be used for its intended purpose of plant development.
 During the year ended December 31, 2023, the Company transferred its Brampton, St.Mary's and Schomberg poultry plants into investment properties upon their closure.
 These properties were accounted for as property and equipment up to the date of change in use.
 During the year ended December 31, 2023, a parking lot in Toronto, Ontario which was previously classified as an asset held for sale was remeasured and transferred to investment property, as the sale was deemed to be no longer probable.